JoshuaMHardy/proteindj/docs/modes.md

 <img src="../img/monomer_foldcond.png" width="400">

 To run fold conditioning you need a directory containing pytorch files (`rfd_foldcond_scaffold_dir`) with secondary structure and block adjacency information for each scaffold e.g. scaffold1_ss.pt scaffold2_adj.pt.
-You can generate these from a pdb or directory of pdbs using `scripts/create_scaffolds.py` (note this script requires a python environment with BioPython and pytorch installed).
+You can generate these from a pdb or directory of pdbs (see [Scaffold Generation Guide](../docs/scaffolds.md)).
 RFdiffusion will select a random scaffold from the directory for each design during the backbone diffusion process.
 Here we will use a directory of assorted scaffolds in `proteindj/binderscaffolds/scaffolds_assorted`.
 No `input_pdb` is provided, so this runs as monomer design.

 ```
 rfd_foldcond_monomer {